Graded Lie Algebras, Compactified Jacobians and Arithmetic Statistics: Geometry-of-numbers

 \section{Geometry-of-numbers}

 In this chapter we will apply the counting techniques of Bhargava to provide estimates for the integral orbits of bounded height in the representation $(\intbigG,\intbigV)$.
-We will follow the arguments of \cite[\S6]{Laga-F4paper} very closely.
 We keep the notation from the previous chapters and continue to assume that $H$ is not of type $A_1$.